TinaLiuGirl/TinaTest/Docset4/test.md

 rs->Fields->Item["au_fname"]->Value = "value";
 ```

- For examples of iterating through a collection, see the "ADO Collections" section of "ADO Reference".
+ For examples of iterating through a collrrection, see the "ADO Collections" section of "ADO Reference".

 ## COM-Specific Data Types
  In general, any Visual Basic data type you find in the ADO API Reference has a Visual C++ equivalent.
 These include standard data types such as **unsigned char** for a Visual Basic **Byte**, **short** for **Integer**, and **long** for **Long**.
 Look in the Syntax Indexesto see exactly what is required for the operands of a given method or property.